explore

 About The Tour Du Mont Blanc

-The Tour Du Mont Blanc (TMB) is considered a rite of passage for many alpine enthusiasts.
-The classic trail climbs above 2,500 meters five times, totaling somewhere around 30,000 feet of total elevation gain as it circumnavigates Mount Blanc, the highest peak in Western Europe.
-Passing through France, Italy, and Switzerland, the incredible 10ish-day circuit linking these three Alpine countries has been beckoning hikers and climbers for centuries.
+Passing through France, Italy, and Switzerland, the incredible 10ish-day Mont Blanc circuit linking these three Alpine countries has been beckoning hikers and climbers for centuries.
 Each section of trail is comprised of a serious uphill slog, almost always immediately followed by an equally relentless descent.
 It’s not easy, but if the views alone aren’t enough to keep you motivated, the food definitely will!

-Completing the Tour Du Mont Blanc (TMB) as a family wasn’t a new idea.
-My family had been tossing it around for years – long before I began traveling for a living.
-But just when it looked like it might become a reality, an unexpected heart attack (dad), wedding (brother), and career change (me), had derailed our plans.
 Now almost five years later, what started as a two generation family trip, had become three generations with the addition of my 10 month old nephew.
 If I’m being completely honest, when my nephew was born, I figured that was the final nail in the TMB coffin.
 We would probably never take another family vacation – at least not one that didn’t involve some sort of all-inclusive Disney resort (not that there’s anything wrong with that!).

-Now that there was an infant in tow, I simply couldn’t imagine taking the type of adventure based trip that had always been the hallmark of our family vacations.
-And I wasn’t the only one.
-My friends with kids baulked at the idea, and even on the trail we received more than a couple questioning glances.
-But where there’s a will there’s a way, and in July our motley crew converged in Chamonix to begin the classic trek around the famed Massif.
+My friends with kids baulked at the idea, and even on the trail we received more than a couple of questioning glances.
+But where there’s a will there’s a way, and in July our motley crew converged in Chamonix to begin the classic trek around the famed Mont Blanc Massif.

 There were ups and downs—mostly a lot of up—and it was hands down one of the most memorable and rewarding trips we’ve ever taken together.
 The long stretches of trail brought us closer together in that special way only shared challenges and fresh air can.
-I learned a lot on the TMB about myself, the importance of carving out quality time with the people you love, and the joy that comes with introducing a new generation to the outdoors.

-And I hope the following tricks and tips will make the thought of a long distance family trek a little less intimidating!
+And I hope the following Tour Du Mont Blanc tips and tricks will make the thought of a long distance family trek a little less intimidating!
 There’s nothing quite like trail time to bring everyone together.

 Waiting for the cable car to take us back down into Chamonix on the last day of the trek.